+Note: Segregation indices HR and RR stand for the rank-order information theory index and the rank-order variance ratio index, respectively (see Reardon, 2011 for more specific descriptions of these measures).
+Both can be interpreted as proportions of the variation in education and occupation that lies between rather than within townships/cities/districts.
+Educational segregation is based on four categories: “Elementary and lower”, “Junior high”, “Senior high and vocational”, and “Junior college, university and higher”.
+Occupational segregation is based on nine categories: “Legislators, senior officials and managers”, “Professionals”, “Technicians and associate professionals”, “Clerical support workers”, “Service and sales workers”, “Skilled agricultural, forestry and fishery workers”, “Craft and related trades workers”, “Plant and machine operators, and assemblers”, and “Elementary laborers”.
+The segregation measures for education and occupation use the first and sixth polynomial, respectively.
+The list is ordered from highest to lowest segregation based on HR education.
+Source of data: 2010 Population and Housing Census (DGBAS, 2010).

+* Yilan County, Taipei City, and New Taipei City (Taipei County) are the sample areas.

 2.4 Hypotheses

 Previous studies have pointed out that urbanization and family SES both affect access opportunities to schools.
-Because more affluent schools and wealthy families cluster in urbanized areas, parents of various backgrounds have more school choices.
+Because high income schools and high SES families both cluster in urbanized areas, parents of higher socioeconomic backgrounds have better school choices.
 Based on the previously established connection between these two factors, we formulated the following two hypotheses:

-Hypothesis 1: Students in more urbanized areas have access to (a) wealthier schools and (b) more variation in school wealth than students in less urbanized areas.
+Hypothesis 1: Students in more urbanized areas have access to (a) higher income schools and (b) more variation in school average income levels than students in less urbanized areas.

-Hypothesis 2: In more urbanized areas, students with higher family SES have access to wealthier schools than students with lower family SES, but not in less urbanized areas.
+Hypothesis 2: In more urbanized areas, students with higher family SES have access to higher income schools than students with lower family SES, but not in less urbanized areas.

 3. Data and methods